Aerating A Lawn With A Lawn Core Aerator? Follow This

-Just like lawn dethatching and lawn rolling, I can see why you might think aerating a lawn with a lawn core aerator is necessary or even beneficial on an annual basis.
+Just like lawn dethatching and lawn rolling, I can see why people might think aerating a lawn with a lawn core aerator is necessary on an annual basis.

 Not only is it often recommended gardening advice, but most lawn care companies do this as part of their regular service, organic gardening companies included.

 The thing is, it can be beneficial if done right, but it generally isn’t done right, so I’m going to give a few lawn aeration tips here.

 Aerating a lawn involves cutting round holes in the soil with a lawn plug aerator and pulling the core out.
 It can be a good thing, but only if followed by another important practice.